 In short, while statistics are just numbers, they reflect a reality; they are a window into what is going on in voters’ lives and how they look at things.
 In other words, these numbers matter.

-This article appears in the Nov.
-29, 2011, edition of National Journal Daily.
+This article appears in the November 29, 2011 edition of NJ Daily.